 - Academic technology will assist faculty to leverage technology in their teaching modalities.

 - Faculty may deliver a limited number of fully remote/on-line courses based upon student and faculty needs.

 - Faculty will continue to hold office hours and meet with advisees whether teaching in-person or remotely.
 Their office hours and contact information can be found on the course syllabi and in Moodle.

 - Disciplines requiring laboratory/experiential learning will develop safety protocols/training and deploy simulation opportunities if appropriate.

-- Departments requiring community-based placements (i.e. nursing clinical, student teaching, internships) will ensure that sites adhere to safety, health and social distancing protocols and that students receive appropriate orientation and training before placement.
+- Departments requiring community-based placements (i.e. nursing clinical, student teaching, internships) will confirm that placement sites adhere to safety, health and social distancing protocols, and that students receive appropriate orientation and training before placement.

 - Performing Arts courses and programs:

 - Vocal ensembles and performances will be offered remotely or in person if it can be determined that students can safely engage in these activities.

 - Choir courses offered for academic credit will continue to be offered utilizing simulated digital options as well as in person, adhering to institutional requirements for health, safety and sanitation in the classroom.